-Treetops Hospice Care approached Toyota to loan the charity a vehicle for a Hospice at Home ‘Roaming Service’ whereby a registered nurse and healthcare assistant respond to calls for assistance each evening from Treetops nurses and to patients referred to the Hospice at Home service.
+Treetops Hospice Care approached Toyota to loan the charity a vehicle for a Hospice at Home ‘Roaming Service’ whereby a registered nurse and healthcare assistant respond to calls for assistance throughout the night from Treetops nurses and to patients referred to the Hospice at Home service.

 Treetops provides nursing care and emotional support for adults with life-limiting conditions such as cancer, neurological conditions, and heart and respiratory conditions.